MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 The minimum version of the Windows App SDK _runtime_ package to use.
 Note that this version (e.g. 0.319.455) is different than the Windows App SDK _release_ version (e.g. 1.0.2) and _product_ version (e.g. 1.0).

-The Windows App SDK runtime version values can be obtained from the C++ header `WindowsAppSDK-VersionInfo.h`, see [Examples](#examples) for more details.
+The Windows App SDK runtime version values can be obtained from the C++ header `WindowsAppSDK-VersionInfo.h`, see [Example](#example) for more details.

 ## -returns